 Some readers may be more familiar with Tolumnia (Equitant Oncidiums) which are also regarded by many as difficult to grow and needing to dry out between waterings.
 I grow mine identically to my Dendrobium canaliculatum however at the higher level of shade (70% shadecloth).
 Note again the moss and algae

-Again, be aware that an orchid that has always grown on a dry mount will not simply take off once it is moved to a nice moist pot.
+And also be aware that an orchid that has always grown on a dry mount will not simply take off once it is moved to a nice moist pot.
 Indeed, it may be killed if the change is at the wrong time.
 Best to move small divisions of a few leafed bulbs ideally just as they are starting to make new growths.
 That way, new roots will be formed that are adapted to the new conditions.
 The plant may make poorer growths at first until it has fully adapted and established to the new growth media.
 Alternatively, a plant can sometimes be placed on a mount in a pot, and encouraged to grow down into the media with new growths over time (see image below).

 Tea Tree Orchid encouraged to take up a potted lifestyle by first growing on a mount in a pot